YOWCT/internal-red-tape-reduction-report/content/pages/chapter-3.md

 * Public Service Commission of Canada
 * Office of the Chief Human Resources Officer

-#### Staffing stream findings

 **Scope: Internal advertised staffing process with a national area of selection**

 #### Background

 Human resources management, particularly within the area of staffing, has undergone a  tremendous amount of change over the past decade in an effort to modernize and provide more flexibility.
 Primary among these changes was the introduction of the Public Service Modernization Act (PSMA), which was passed into law in 2003 and enacted two major pieces of legislation: a new Public  Service  Labour Relations Act and a new Public Service Employment Act (PSEA).
 These legislative changes were intended to

-> "create a more flexible staffing framework to manage and support employees and to attract the best people, when and where they are needed; foster more collaborative labour-management relations to ensure a healthy and productive workplace; and clarify accountability for deputy heads and manage rs."
+> "create a more flexible staffing framework to manage and support employees and to attract the best people, when and where they are needed; foster more collaborative labour-management relations to ensure a healthy and productive workplace; and clarify accountability for deputy heads and managers."

 Significant investments were made across the public service to implement the new legislation, including changes to the machinery of government, the creation of new mechanisms and processes, and investments in training human resources staff and hiring managers.
 However, a review of the PSMA conducted in 2011 found that the federal public service still faces many of the same people management challenges it did before its introduction.
 The PSMA Review Team concluded that further legislative change would not be necessary.
 Rather, non-legislative changes, such as a sustained commitment to behaviour and culture change, offered greater promise.
 It further cautioned that, while new tools, processes, technology and organizations may also be required, they would not be sufficient on their own and could not substitute for real changes to behaviour.